 - Buy and as long as you keep, you get bonus (dividend yield) – mutual funds, unit trust, FD, REITs, properties

 Some types of investments may overlap.
 For example, properties can be both.
 If you buy low and sell high, that’s capital appreciation.
-If you buy and rent it out, that’s dividend yield.
-Stocks can be both, too.
+If you buy and rent it out, that’s like dividend yield.
+Stocks can be both, and so can cryptocurrencies.

 It took me a long time to realise this :/